- 4.8 overall rank based on 386+ Reviews

 - Requirements: Windows, macOS, Linux, Android and Raspberry Pi.
 10.35MB Size.

 With FlexiHub, you can make your host’s COM port accessible via the TCP/IP protocol so that any VM running on Hyper-V can be connected to that COM port in a couple of clicks.

-The software works by using the network to establish a virtual connection to map serial ports to Hyper-V guest virtual machines.
+The software works by using the network to establish a virtual connection to map serial ports (or passthrough USB devices) to Hyper-V guest virtual machines.
 There are no complicated configuration procedures involved: you can implement Hyper-V COM port redirection with just a few simple steps.